Kidney infection (Pyelonephritis) symptoms, treatment and prevention

 What causes a kidney infection?

-The bacteria or viruses that cause kidney infections usually come from another part of your urinary tract, such as your bladder, ureters (the tubes that connect your kidneys to your bladder) or urethra (the tube that urine passes through to leave your body) and spread to your kidneys.
-Less commonly, the bacteria or viruses come from an infection elsewhere in your body.
+Kidney infections usually start when bacteria in the bladder, ureters (the tubes that connect your kidneys to your bladder) or urethra (the tube that urine passes through to leave your body) spread to your kidneys.
+Sometimes kidney infections happen because something blocks the flow of urine through your urinary tract.
+Some examples may include:

-- A problem with the shape of your urinary tract that makes it harder for urine to pass through
+A problem with the shape of your urinary tract that makes it harder for urine to pass through.

 Who is more likely to get a kidney infection?